noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 ### Bringing in the Second Text

-*   **Introduce the second text (Jojo Rabbit OR Wilfred Owen's poetry) and its unique take on war.**
+*   **Introduce the second text (Jojo Rabbit) and its unique take on war.**
+	- Satirises war

-*   **How does its medium (film or poetry) shape the emotional impact or message?**
+*   **How does its medium (film) shape the emotional impact or message?**
+	-  Since its satire it focuses much less on suffering and brutality.
+	- Film allows for more expression and

-*   **Compare/contrast it with the novel: Does it challenge, reinforce, or expand the discussion on sacrifice or resilience?**
+*   **Compare/contrast it with the novel: Does it challenge, reinforce, or expand the discussion on sacrifice?**

+	- Focus on the German characters and their relationships more as individuals instead of as a collective SS conscienceless
 ### Why This Matters

 *   **Step back and reflect: How do these works contribute to the ongoing cultural and literary conversation about war?**
+	- They contribute to meaningful discussion about war

+*   **Are they confronting war's brutality, humanising its participants, or offering hope amid destruction?**
     *   Schindler: other side is bad!
-    *   Jojo: sympathize w/ Germans
+    *   Jojo: Low key relate w/ Germans

-*   **Are they confronting war's brutality, humanising its participants, or offering hope amid destruction?**

 *   **How do they encourage readers/viewers to think differently about war, sacrifice, or resilience?**